Single pivot arm (325mm) mounting options | Philips

 ITD part number TH.2123.991

 Single pivot arm on GCX wall channel.
-The mounting kit includes: adapter for GCX wall channel; arm length 325mm, tilt and swivel unit with adapter for IntelliVue MP40 and MP50 monitors.
+The mounting kit includes: adapter for GCX wall channel; arm length 325mm, tilt and swivel unit with adapter for IntelliVue MP60 and MP70 monitors.

 By clicking on the link, you will be leaving the official Royal Philips Healthcare ("Philips") website.
 Any links to third-party websites that may appear on this site are provided only for your convenience and in no way represent any affiliation or endorsement of the information provided on those linked websites.
 Philips makes no representations or warranties of any kind with regard to any third-party websites or the information contained therein.